Ronald Enroth: Praise

-In general, Enroth's writings have been acknowledged in Christian circles as significant contributions on the subject of "cults".
+In general, Enroth's writings were acknowledged in Christian circles as significant contributions on the subject of "cults".
 In 1992 J. Gordon Melton made special mention of Enroth as an important figure in the Christian countercult movement.
-Unlike most of the apologists who concentrate on doctrinal questions, Enroth is distinguished as one of the few writers in the movement to both hold credentials in sociology and to apply sociological tools in his analyses.
+Unlike most of the apologists who concentrate on doctrinal questions, Enroth was distinguished as one of the few writers in the movement to both hold credentials in sociology and to apply sociological tools in his analyses.
 Melton stated that Enroth was "the single most widely read of the Evangelical Christian counter-cult writers."

 JPUSA Controversy

 In 1993, Enroth's book Recovering from Churches That Abuse set off a "firestorm of debate among religious scholars," centered around a chapter on the group Jesus People USA which included several stories of alleged abuse within the group.

 James T. Richardson, former president of the Association for the Sociology of Religion and currently professor of sociology and Judicial studies (University of Nevada, Reno), criticized Enroth's book and research methods in an issue of JPUSA's Cornerstone magazine, writing in part:

 Enroth's book can be viewed as another in a long line of popular books that teach people how to become good victims by reinterpreting their past.
 Ironically, this thoroughly non-sociological book makes use of a sociological truth--that people are constantly reinterpreting their past to make their view of that past more functional for their present--as he delivers the message that people's problems are not really their fault.
 Someone else is always to blame.
 This line of thought is controversial from several perspectives, of course, including the theological and the therapeutic. … Enroth reminds the reader several times that he is a sociologist, thus implying that he is doing sociology in the book, but this slim volume is not sociological.
 There is no attempt to sample properly, or to limit generalizations in any explicit way.
 There is no effort to discuss the issue of self-serving accounts that plague all such books of this 'anticult' bent, and there is a glossing over of the writer's own particular religious persuasion.
 Furthermore, there is virtually no recognition of the considerable scholarly research that might be used to counter the apparent thesis of Enroth, who seems to believe that religious groups that require heavy discipline and commitment should be avoided in favor of less demanding mainstream groups.